Pakistan International Airlines: State officials transportation

 PIA has been continuously serving government officials of Pakistan and has always transported the President and Prime Minister on overseas visits.
 During the late 1990s, a PIA Boeing 737–300 was used for official visits by the Bhutto and Sharif governments.
 The aircraft wore official government colours but was later repainted in the airline official colours at the end of the decade.
 When the government changed after a military coup in 1999, the Boeing 737–300 was transferred to PIA permanently.
 The President and Prime Minister then resorted to using two of PIA's Airbus A310-300s for official visits, while rare trips were done on regular commercial flights of the airline.
 In February 2007 the government of Qatar gifted an Airbus A310 from its VIP fleet to the Pakistani government; this ended the need for the use of PIA aircraft.
 However, from time to time the government uses one of the airline's Airbus A320s, or occasionally a Boeing 777, for official trips.

 Charter services

 PIA operates private charter flights using ATR 42s to Bhit, Kadanwari and Sehwan Sharif in Sindh as well as to other parts of the country for oil and gas companies and other customers.
 Ad hoc charters for United Nations peacekeeping troops are also carried out to Africa and Eastern Europe, Asia (South Korea, Afghanistan, Tajikistan, East Timor) and many other international destinations; PIA Charter Team provides these services.

 Hajj and Umrah operations

 PIA operates a two-month (pre- and post-) Hajj operation each year to and from Saudi Arabia.
 PIA transported over 100,000 intending pilgrims each year to the Kingdom of Saudi Arabia until its fleet shrank to 25 aircraft in 2011–2012.
-Since then, the airline's Hajj quota was reduced to 60,00 to 70,000 pilgrims by the then government.
+Since then, the airline's Hajj quota was reduced to 60,000 to 70,000 pilgrims by the then government.

-Special services

-A PIA plane carrying desperately needed medical supplies landed in Afghanistan on Monday, the World Health Organisation said, the first such flight since the Taliban took control of the country two weeks prior.
-He further thanked Pakistan for providing the Boeing 777 plane for the delivery.
-It was the first of three flights planned with PIA, and the WHO said it was working to ensure "this week's shipment is the first of many".
-PIA Chief Executive Officer (CEO) Arshad Malik said it was the national flag carrier's "moral responsibility" to help people in Afghanistan.
-"PIA will continue humanitarian missions on the instructions of the Pakistan government and the aviation minister," he said in a statement.